matrix-org/matrix-spec-proposals/drafts/general_api.rst

  - For signing: You send the original message to the HS and it will return the full event JSON which will be sent.
 This full event is then signed and sent to the HS again to send the message.
+Compact flag notes:
+ - You need to know information about the event sent, including the event ID, timestamp, etc.
+ - Default behaviour will return the entire event JSON sent to make client implementations simple (just clobber it).
+ - It sucks to have your own messages echoed back to you in response though.
+   As a result, you can ask for a compact version which just sends down the keys which were added, e.g. timestamp and event ID.

 Presence API ``[ONGOING]``
 --------------------------